emk/llama-server-local-model-config/README.md

 **Disclosure:** Some code in this repo is written using the agents it supports, because I need to test them somehow.

+The various Jinja templates and BNF grammar files are typically taken from GitHub issue threads for `llama-server`.
+You should be able to find the originals by reading the comments in `run.sh`.

 ## Setup

 To use on a new machine: